gilbertchen/cloud-storage-comparison/README.md

 All tests were performed on a Ubuntu 16.04.1 LTS virtual machine running on a dedicated ESXi server with an Intel Xeon D-1520 CPU (4 cores at 2.2 GHz) and 32G memory.
 The server is located at the east coast, so the results may be biased against those services who have their servers on the west coast.
 The network bandwidth is 200Mbps.

-The 2 datasets in https://github.com/gilbertchen/benchmarking are used to test backup and restore speeds.
+The same 2 datasets in https://github.com/gilbertchen/benchmarking are used to test backup and restore speeds.
 It should be noted that this is not a simple file upload and download test.
 Before uploading a chunk to the storage, Duplicacy always checks first if the chunk already exists on the storage, in order to take advantage of [cross-computer deduplication](https://github.com/gilbertchen/duplicacy/blob/master/DESIGN.md) if two computers happen to have identical or similar files.
-This existence check means that one extra API call is needed for each chunk to be uploaded.
+This existence check means that at least one extra API call is needed for each chunk to be uploaded.

-An SFTP storage is also included in the test to compare cloud storages with a local storage.
-The SFTP server is a different virtual machine running on the same ESXi host.
+A local SFTP storage is also included in the test to provide a base line for the comparisons.
+The SFTP server runs on a different virtual machine on the same ESXi host.

 ## Dataset 1: the Linux code base